TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/DirectoryStructure/Index.rst

 ---------------

-In this directory, which lies outside of the webroot, all extensions (system, third party and local) are installed as composer packages.
+In this directory, which lies outside of the webroot, all extensions (system, third-party and local) are installed as Composer packages.

-The directory contains folders for each required vendor and inside each vendor directory there is a folder for the composer name.
+The directory contains folders for each required vendor and inside each vendor directory there is a folder with the different project names.

-For example the system extension `core` has the complete composer name `typo3/cms-core` and will therefore be installed into the directory :file:`vendor/typo3/cms-core`.
-The extension `news`, composer name `georgringer/news` will be installed into the folder :file:`vendor/georgringer/news`.
+For example the system extension `core` has the complete package name `typo3/cms-core` and will therefore be installed into the directory :file:`vendor/typo3/cms-core`.
+The extension `news`, package name `georgringer/news` will be installed into the folder :file:`vendor/georgringer/news`.